 In his words, “NFTE made me feel important.”
 He was suddenly surrounded by a whole NFTE community – teachers, program staff, volunteers, mentors, and peers – who all wanted to hear his story, who believed in him and wanted to see him succeed.
 One incredible NFTE mentor in particular, he recalls, lit the spark by asking a simple question that would completely reframe his way of thinking: if you didn’t have to make money to pay the bills, what would you love to do every day?

 According to Andres, “there’s no such thing as a small idea” because that simple question led him to a small idea that grew and grew.

 But while his love for basketball inspired his business idea, he couldn’t have succeeded without the skillset he learned from NFTE and his own perseverance.
 Starting small, working hard and working smart led to his success.
 Today, his Elite Basketball Academy serves almost 500 young people.
 What started as one-on-one coaching and personal training for youth in the Miami metro area is now a thriving business with 20 employees, generating seven-figure revenue annually.

-In 2013, when he was still a teenager, Carlos represented NFTE at the EY World Entrepreneur of the Year event in Monte Carlo.
+In 2013, when he was still a teenager, Andres represented NFTE at the EY World Entrepreneur of the Year event in Monte Carlo.
 In 2017 he was named Young Entrepreneur of Florida by Governor Rick Scott.
 Since then, he’s continued to grow his business.
 And, despite all the success he’s enjoyed, he hasn’t forgotten about his original goal.
 Andres recently bought his mother a new home and is happy to fulfill his promise to provide for his family.

 “There is no such thing as a small idea.” — Andres Cardona